aliyousefi-dev/ova/docs/Untitled.md

 First i thinking about the Android maybe we can use the Capacitor Http Client Instead of the Angular Http Client.

 the SSL folder is inside the .ova-repo

+How Get the Latest List of the Videos efficiently ? we need look the upload data

+i want it upload the video at same time and also it add that video to the latest .. ok the latest is an array inside the server ... inMemoryLatest
+Latest List

+it Fetch from the Database and sort them nad

+but how i can pagination on that do i need a duplicate copy for that ?

+i thinking about a better data structure when load the json data into server to handle this better

+Recently Added Videos
+Total Videos.
+450
+Page Count Max.
+10

+is using the boltdb good ?

+ok look this
+VideoID = UploadedAt

+ok this
+htis is or boltdb in memory
+We Need Stages for our database ..
+Like OnStart , OnShutdown.
+OnStart {
+LoadData from Disk,
+Create Sorted List Cach,
+}

+OnChange{
+Update Disk
+Update Sorted List
+}

+OnShutdown{
+Done Disk.
+}